 This category includes areas developed to provide aesthetic relief and physical buffers from the impacts of urban development, and to offer access to natural areas for urban residents.
 These areas may also preserve significant natural resources, native landscapes, and open space.
-Furthermore, natural areas may serve one or several specific purposes such as trails and waterfront access.
+Furthermore, natural areas may serve several specific purposes such as trails and waterfront access.
 The service area for natural areas is one-half mile.
-Shoreline has 11 areas categorized as natural areas, which total 80 acres.
+Shoreline has 11 areas categorized as natural areas which total 80 acres.
 Although some parks are not listed as natural area sites, a few other park sites contain some of Shoreline's most important natural areas.
 These sites include: Richmond Beach Saltwater, Shoreview, Boeing Creek, Hamlin and Twin Ponds Parks.

 The location and availability of natural area parks is dependent on resource opportunities.
-Through the citizen participation component of the needs assessment, residents identified a strong desire for additional access to water bodies including Puget Sound and Echo Lake, additional natural areas, and walking trails.
-While a target level of service does not specifically apply to the natural area parks, future opportunities should be taken to acquire sites with water access and walking trail potential, as noted as a high priority through citizen participation.
-Figure 4.10 below shows natural area park sites within the City of Shoreline.
+Through the citizen participation component of the needs assessment, residents identified a strong desire for additional access to bodies of water including Puget Sound and Echo Lake, additional natural areas and walking trails.
+While a target level of service does not specifically apply to the natural area parks, future opportunities should be taken to acquire sites with water access and walking trail potential.
+Figure 4.10 shows natural area park sites within the City of Shoreline.